Cinzano: Advertising

 Cinzano was well known in Britain for its humorous television advertisements featuring Leonard Rossiter and Joan Collins.
-One of these featured the pair on a plane journey, with Rossiter accidentally hitting the "recline" switch on Collins' chair, causing her to spill a glass of the drink over herself.
-It also featured as a Sterling Cooper–promoted brand on the series Mad Men.
+One of these featured the pair on a plane journey, with Rossiter accidentally hitting the recline switch on Collins' chair, causing her to spill a glass of the drink over herself.
+It also featured as a Sterling Cooper–promoted brand in the series Mad Men.